-Any dispute of any nature whatever which may arise between the Contracting Parties and which it may not have been possible to settle by the diplomatic channel within a reasonable period. and which is not capable of judicial or arbitral settlement in accordance with Article 36, paragraph 2, of the Statute 3 of the Permanent Court of International Justice or in conformity with any other international convention in force between the Contracting Parties, shall be submitted, at the request of either or both of the Parties, to a permanent conciliation commission for examination and report.
+Any dispute of any nature whatever which may arise between the High Contracting Parties and which it may not have been possible to settle through the diplomatic channel within a reasonable period, and which is not capable of judicial or arbitral settlement in accordance with Article 36, paragraph 2, of the Statute of the Permanent Court of International Justice 3 or in conformity with any other international convention in force between the High Contracting Parties, shall be submitted, at the request of either or both of the Parties, to a permanent conciliation commission for examination and report.

-The Contracting Parties may agree that a dispute which is capable of judicial or arbitral settlement shall first be submitted to the procedure of conciliation.
-If in any dispute of this nature one of the Parties does not accept the Commission's proposals within a reasonable period, either of them may submit the dispute to the Permanent Court of International Justice.
+The High Contracting Parties may agree that a dispute which is capable of judicial or arbitral settlement shall first be submitted to the procedure of conciliation.
+If in any dispute of this nature one of the Parties does not accept the Commission' proposals within a reasonable period, either of them may submit the dispute to the Permanent Court of International Justice.

-&lt;sup>1 Traduit par le Secrétariat de la Société des Translated by the Secretariat of the League Nations. of Nations.
+1 Traduit par le Secrétariat de la Société des Nations, à titre d'information.

+1 Translated by the Secretariat of the League of Nations, for information.

-&lt;sup>2 The exchange of ratifications took place at The Hague, June 11, 1927.
+The exchange of ratifications took place at The Hague, February 8, 1929.

-&lt;sup>3 Vol. VI, page 379; Vol. XI, page 404; Vol. XV, page 304; Vol. XXIV, page 152; Vol. XXVII, page 416; Vol. XXXIX, page 165; Vol. XLV, page 96; Vol. L, page 159, and Vol. LIV, page 387, of this Series.
+3 Vol. VI, page 379; Vol. XI, page 404; Vol. XV, page 304; Vol. XXIV, page 152; Vol. XXVII, page 416; Vol. XXXIX, page 165; Vol. XLV, page 96; Vol. L, page 159; Vol. LIV, page 387; Vol. LXIX, page 70; Vol. LXXII, page 452, and Vol LXXVIII, page 435, of this Series.